puzzfuzz/puzzfuzz.github.io/_posts/2015-03-04-hubspot-culture.md

 ##TL;DR

-The **HubSpot Culture Code** is overall heavily inspired by the **Neflix Culture Deck** as they value much of the same traits in their employees and management structure.
-Transparency and simplicity allows great people to be exceptionally productive while an an expectation of excellence provides strict hiring guidelines and enables autonomy and trust in colleagues at all levels.
+The **HubSpot Culture Code** is heavily inspired by the **Neflix Culture Deck** as they value much of the same traits in their employees and management structure.
+Some key aspects of their culture have allowed HubSpot to remain successful as they grow while also guiding employees towards a positive, effective work environment.

 - Setting a clear **mission** and having a deep commitment to **metrics** provides context for most decisions.
 - Whenever possible, **solve for the customer**.